abtieku/Election_Analysis/README.md

 To get this information, I used:

 * **Dictionaries** to create the counties and candidate lists.
 For example:

 `county_options = []`
 `county_votes_dict = {}`
-* **"For loops" or repetition statements** to loop through each line of the csv file.
+* **"For loops" or repetition statements** to loop through each line of the CSV file.
 For example:

 `for county_name in county_votes_dict:`
 * **"If" or decision (conditional) statements** with logical operators.
 For example:

 `if (votes > winning_county_count):`
 * **CSV and OS modules** for the print statements to write to the screen and the file.
 For example:

 `file_to_load = os.path.join('Resources\election_results.csv')`
 `file_to_save = os.path.join("analysis", "election_results.txt")`